 Elk Island National Park is part of a Dark-Sky Preserve – one of the few designated “dark sky” places in the world where artificial lighting is prohibited.
 Goodbye light pollution, hello stargazing!

 Photographing the Northern Lights

 I was just about to head home when the lights came.

 At first, it was as a faint, pale, greenish band that almost looked like a cloud.
 Then it got brighter and brighter until there was no mistaking it – the aurora had arrived.

-Jon Reaves is a travel and nature photographer based in Edmonton, Canada.
-His images have been licensed for editorial and commercial use all over the world.
-Jon splits his time between traveling internationally and making frequent visits to the Canadian Rockies.
-His experiences are chronicled on his travel blog, Maps & Cameras.
+Jon Reaves is a Canadian travel and nature photographer whose images are published all over the world.
+He splits his time between traveling internationally and the Canadian Rockies; his experiences are chronicled on his travel blog: Maps & Cameras.